open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/main-concepts/metadata-standard/schemas/entity/feed/thread.md

 - **`id`**: Unique identifier that identifies an entity instance.
 Refer to *../../type/basic.json#/definitions/uuid*.
 - **`type`**: Refer to *#/definitions/threadType*.
 - **`href`**: Link to the resource corresponding to this entity.
 Refer to *../../type/basic.json#/definitions/href*.
-- **`threadTs`**: Timestamp of the when the first post created the thread in Unix epoch time milliseconds.
+- **`threadTs`**: Timestamp of the first post created the thread in Unix epoch time milliseconds.
 Refer to *../../type/basic.json#/definitions/timestamp*.
 - **`about`**: Data asset about which this thread is created for with format <#E::{entities}::{entityName}::{field}::{fieldValue}.
 Refer to *../../type/basic.json#/definitions/entityLink*.
 - **`entityId`**: Entity Id of the entity in `about` that the thread belongs to.
 Refer to *../../type/basic.json#/definitions/uuid*.
 - **`addressedTo`**: User or team this thread is addressed to in format <#E::{entities}::{entityName}::{field}::{fieldValue}.
 Refer to *../../type/basic.json#/definitions/entityLink*.